OlekSt/Fabike/README.md

 - Cycling enthusiast, semi- & professionals, who value high quality products for sports, who are very knowledgeable about the industry, and want to purchase a high end customizable frame or fully assembled bicycle for their sports or recreational cycling.

 Main goal of this site:
-- Build a full cycle e-shop to present the brand's products to potential buyers, and enable the latter with an easy way to choose a product, get all necessary info about the products on the web or additional info by contacting the website's onwer, quickly and easily purchase one, or save it for buying later.
+- Build a full cycle e-shop to present the brand's products to potential buyers, and enable the latter with an easy way to choose a product, get all necessary info about the products on the web or additional info by contacting the website's owner, quickly and easily purchase one, or save it for buying later.

 Organizational Goals:
 - Present products in way to make a purchase easy
 - Enable convenient & quick way of buying products via its e-shop
-- Sell frames & bicyckles
+- Sell frames & bicycles
 - Promote & provide educational support on how to service and take care of bicycles
 - Strengthen the brand's image